LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Share your built-up character's lore.
 We will integrate your character into the campaign.

-Check out my 5 plot threads rule on [Homebrew-rules.md](Homebrew-rules.md).
+Check out my 5 plot threads rule on: [Homebrew-rules.md](Homebrew-rules.md).
 I will go through this with you to integrate you into the campaign.

 ## Make the character.